diasgab/ethereum-supply-chain-tracking-dapp/README.md

 npm install
 ```

-Copy the .env.dist file to .env and fill in the infura key and mnemonic from Metamask wallet (you will only need the mnemonic to [deploy](#deployment) to production systems):
+Copy the .env.dist file to .env and fill in the infura key and mnemonic from Metamask wallet (you will only need these to [deploy](#deployment) to production systems):
 ```
 cp .env.dist .env
 ```